 - How creating workflows with automation can help your marketing strategy

-What is a CRM Workflow?
+What is CRM Workflow?

-A CRM workflow is a series or collection of steps necessary to complete a business process such as making a sale or responding to a customer complaint.
+A CRM workflow is a series or collection of steps required to complete a business process such as making a sale or responding to a customer complaint.
 You can think of a CRM workflow as a line of dominoes you need to knock over to get from an initial trigger to your desired outcome.

 Check out this diagram for a simple example of a CRM workflow: